 COVID-19 created a forced trial for omnichannel commerce.
 This trial pushed both retailers and consumers into a space they may not have otherwise occupied.

 According to research by McKinsey, the pandemic has accelerated the digitization of customer interactions by several years.
-Globally, the adoption of digital channels was accelerated by an incredible three years in only a matter of months.
+Globally, the adoption of digital channels was accelerated by an incredible three years in only months.

 The result of 2020 was that retailers were left scrambling to assemble a new omnichannel experience.